mwarning/MeshNetSimulator/docs/about_mesh_networking.md

 ## What is mesh networking

-Mesh networks consist of arbritray connected nodes.
+Mesh networks consist of somewhat arbitrarily connected nodes.
-In case of mesh networks
-The problem of mesh networking
-Mesh networking is the problem to forward packets

-Routing loops
-Convergence
-Scalability
-split horizon
+In many cases these networks change frequently.
+In this case it is called Mobile Ad Hoc Networks (MANET).

 ## Categories